Kitura/kitura.dev/en/starter/generator/cloudant_tutorial_bluemix.md

     ?
 Configure service credentials (leave unchecked for defaults): (Press <space> to select) ❯ ◉ Cloudant / CouchDB

 > ![info]
-Note: If you leave this unselected then the defaults values will be used.
+Note: If you leave this unselected then the default values will be used.
 You will
 > need to [update them in the `config.json`](/en/starter/generator/config_json.html#bluemix-capability-enabled)
 > to point at your Bluemix service after the project is generated.